Andrew Greenlee, L. P. C.

 |Substance Abuse||Marriage & Family|

-“As a licensed professional counselor, I am trained to provide therapy for relationship issues including couples, substance abuse, anger & stress management, children issues & depression.”
+“As a licensed professional counselor, I am trained to provide therapy for relationship issues including couples, infidelity, substance abuse, anger & stress management, children issues & depression.”

 Grace Counseling Center